minettebrink/image-to-video/tutorial.md

-# Guide to Deploy and Build a Image-to-Video Generator App
+# Guide to Deploy and Build an Image-to-Video Generator App

 Here, you can find information about how to deploy the app and how it was built.